Long delays: Commuters warned after police incident closes Auckland motorway

 Auckland commuters face extensive delays this morning after a police incident closed the Northwestern Motorway.

-Police are in attendance at an incident near Royal Rd in Massey and have closed a section of the Northwestern Motorway.
+Police are at an incident near Royal Rd in Massey and have closed a section of the Northwestern Motorway.

 Diversions are in place but Waka Kotahi NZ Transport Agency advises that northbound lanes are closed between Massey and Westgate.